abhising10p14/Symmetric-Matrix/README.md

    	 	SymMat<double> s(m);

-**If
-	fatal error:Eigen/Dense: No such file or directory occurs  while compiling, then comment the line:
+**If fatal error:Eigen/Dense: No such file or directory
+	occurs  while compiling, then comment the line:
 	#include <eigen3/Eigen/Dense>
 	and	remove the comment from:
 	#include <Eigen/Dense> from the file Symmetric.h**

+**Currently It is being assumed that the input Eigen::Matrix is of type ```double```, if Eigen::Matrix is of any other data type, Corresponding changes should be made to the header as well as the source file**